gustavoaca1997/basic-tran-interpreter/README-en.md

 #### Additional libraries

-Any.
+None.
 Although certain functions could be imported, it was decided, to practice the language more, that we ourselves implement those functions.

 ## Parser